-They’re participating in a pilot in the Albany New Kiwis Zero Waste Education Initiative, a collaboration between the Upper Harbour Board and English Language Partners.
-The initiative brings together English lessons and a series of zero waste workshops and activities.
+The Intensive English class participated in a pilot in the Albany New Kiwis Zero Waste Education Initiative.
+It's a collaboration between the Upper Harbour Board and English Language Partners, an initiative bringing together English lessons with workshops and activities focussed on 'zero waste'.

 The Zero Waste Education Initiative begins with a module introducing learners to vocabulary related to zero waste.

-Anthony, originally from South Korea, was delighted with the follow up workshop presentations, although he says he found it a challenge keeping up when the presenters spoke quickly.
+Anthony, a learner originally from South Korea, was delighted with the follow up workshop presentations, although he says he found it a challenge keeping up when the presenters spoke quickly.
 Fortunately, the pre-taught language just kept him on track!

 “I understood because we learned about the subject and language in advance.”

-Waste 101 was an interactive workshop that filled the gaps in learners’ knowledge about waste disposal and recycling, especially confusing items like meat trays, batteries, and e-waste.
-The students learned the magnitude of Auckland’s waste and Auckland Council’s 2040 zero waste target.
-Elmore, a migrant from China learned a lot and plans to apply his new knowledge in the future.
+Waste 101 was an interactive workshop that filled gaps in learners’ knowledge about waste disposal and recycling, especially dealing with confusing items like meat trays, batteries and e-waste.
+People learned the magnitude of Auckland’s waste and Auckland Council’s 2040 zero waste target.
+Elmore, a migrant from China says he learned a lot, and he plans to apply his new knowledge in the future.

 “The more you learn about something, the more responsibility you take.”

 Love Food Hate Waste was informative and fun.
-Learners enjoyed Bindi’s tips about storing food and loved the entertaining game she devised to test their knowledge.
+Learners enjoyed Bindi’s presentation tips about storing food and loved the entertaining game she devised to test their knowledge.
 Nicole, originally from China, said she got “very useful knowledge” and Gloria, also from China, says she will add this “new knowledge” to the knowledge given by her mother.
-Gloria and other learners agreed they were going to buy less food in the future to cut back on how much they waste.

-The final activity was a clean-up around Albany Domain.
-The students were supplied with a pair of gloves and large plastic bags and went off in groups to pick up as much rubbish as they could find.
-They filled several large bags but were pleasantly surprised that there wasn’t more rubbish in such a big public area.
+Clean up you neighbourhood The final activity involved a clean-up around Albany Domain.
+After being supplied with gloves and large plastic bags, everyone went off in groups to pick up as much rubbish as they could find.
+The class filled several large bags, but were pleasantly surprised that there wasn’t more rubbish in such a big public area.

 “The more migrants understand about New Zealand and the local community, the more they feel they belong and contribute.”

-Her students agree it’s a worthwhile programme and are well on their way to becoming champions for Auckland Council’s 2040 zero waste target!
+Her learners agree!
+And they are well on their way to becoming champions for Auckland Council’s 2040 zero waste target!